 Resistance:

-If you are not confident in your ability to dodge roll away from attacks in time, then maybe you should consider investing in some heavy armor like the Crucible Tree Set.
+If you are not confident in your ability to dodge and roll away from attacks in time, you may consider investing in heavy armor like the Crucible Tree Set.
 It’s one of the best sets in the entire game, and it can easily take a lot of punishment and still leave you standing.

 But of course, this comes with the catch that its weight will easily put you at a heavy load by itself, especially if you haven’t put points into Endurance.
-And if you go with heavy weapons as well like some of the best swords such as greatswords, then it’s extremely easy to get over-encumbered.
-So consider Rune farming and leveling up before you put this on.
+And if you go with heavy weapons as well, like some of the best swords, such as greatswords, then it’s extremely easy to get over-encumbered.

 Mushroom Set